FJShen/RustySAT/README.md

-Called every time a variable changes state (being assigned/unassigned, or having its assigned polarity flipped), hence this method is used in many places: when we pick a variable to assign at-will, during BCP, during backtracking, and during the initial force assignment of unit clause variables.
+Called every time a variable changes state (being assigned/unassigned, or having its assigned polarity flipped), hence this method is used in many places: when we pick a variable to assign at-will, during BCP, during backtracking, and during the initial force-assignment of unit clause variables.

-Aside from updating the state saved in `LiteralInfo`, it also inserts all `Clause` objects referenced by the `Literal` which becomes unsatisfied into `list_of_clauses_to_check` (when BCP is enabled, only insert when the literal is one of the two watch variables).
+Aside from updating the state in `LiteralInfo`, it also inserts all `Clause` objects referenced by the `Literal` which becomes unsatisfied into `list_of_clauses_to_check` (when BCP is enabled, only insert if this literal is one of the two watch variables of a clause).

 #### udpate_clause_state_and_resolve_conflict
 When BCP is not enabled, it pops every `Clause` object reference from